hyPnOtICDo0g/4anime-sama/README.md

 ```
 cd 4anime-sama
 ```
-* Excecute the following command to run the script
+* Excecute the following command to run the script.
 ```
 python 4anime.py
 ```

 * Now you will get the prompt which means the script is running.
-* Enter the link to the first episode and the start and end of the episode whose links you want to generate.
+* Enter the link to the First Episode and the Start & End numbers of the Episode whose links you want to generate.
-* The script will now output the links of the episodes you requested for.
+* The script will now output the links of the Episodes you requested for.

 ### Advanced script
-* Create a file (say in.txt) that has the links to episode 1 and the numbers of the start and end episodes you want
+* Create a file (say in.txt) that has the links to episode 1 and the numbers of the start and end episodes you want.
 * Execute the command
 ```
 python > out.txt < in.txt